DAS001/Simple-PHP-Invoicing/README.md

 It meets the requirements from IRD for invoices for New Zealand Companies.

-This is a standalone application which has its advantages but one disadvantage is that you do have access to your customer list.
+This is a standalone application which has its advantages but one disadvantage is that you do not have access to your customer list directly.
 You need to load a minimum of information for each customer you wish to invoice.

 Installation.